Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Family history of kidney cancer.
 People with a family history of kidney cancer have a higher chance of having the disease.
 This risk is highest in brothers or sisters of those with the cancer.

-Talk with your health care provider about your risk factors for kidney cancer.
-If you have a family history of kidney cancer or other disorders associated with the disease, you may want to consider genetic testing and kidney cancer screening.
+Talk with your healthcare provider about your risk factors for kidney cancer.
+If you have a family history of kidney cancer or other disorders linked with the disease, you may want to consider genetic testing and kidney cancer screening.